Summary & Analysis of A Valediction: Forbidding Mourning

 Death, love celebrations, and spirituality are common themes of John Donne’s poetry.
 The main theme of the song revolves around spiritual love.
 The Donne tries to state the beauty of spiritual love that has a spiritual bond and does not breach by distance between two loving persons.
 The whole song of the Donne defines “what is spiritual love?”
 He argues that distance should not matter between two lovers because sincere love transcends physical distance.

 Poet develops the theme by stating that distance of physical bodies does not matter when the love is pure.
 He compares love of two bodies with a compass.
-Two moving legs of the compass are the two persons in love and the compass as a whole is like two bodies connected as a whole.
+Two moving legs of the compass are the two person in love and the compass as a whole is like two bodies connected as a whole.
 He further states that distance will enlarge their love as a piece of iron expands by hitting.
 In the same way, parting will increase their love.
 He also uses symbolic reference and compares love with gold.
 Gold symbolizes beauty, purity, and durability.
 Donne also focuses on purity of love like the purity of gold.